uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 }
 ```

 All the attributes on the above JSON example are currently required by SUMA to properly create the entries on the DB.
-Since we don't know the real hardware used to virtualize the instances, those values like `ramMb`, `cpuMhz`, `totalCpuCores`, `totalCpuSockets` have been faked to 0 or, as mentioned before, do adaptations in the Java side to not require those values (like for KUBERNETES).
+Since we don't know the real hardware used to virtualize the instances, those values like `ramMb`, `cpuMhz`, `totalCpuCores`, `totalCpuSockets` have been faked to 0.
+As mentioned before, with some adaptations in the Java side we could not require those values (like for KUBERNETES).

 ## Add new Virtual Instance Types to the DB